rafalmas/gript/README.md

 The supported Angular application is built by [gulp.js](http://gulpjs.com), which is controlled by `gulpfile.js`.
 The `gulp-angular-sass-appbuilder` includes a sample gulp file, located in the `sample_configs` directory.
-Also in the `sample_configs` directory there are configuration files for Bower, es-lint, js-lint and scss-lint.
+There are also example configuration files for Bower, es-lint, js-lint and scss-lint in the `sample_configs` directory.
-Copy them to the root folder of your project.

 #### Using the sample Gulp file
 This `sample_configs/gulpfile.js` can be used as a starter for your project.
 This is where you define the dependency to `gulp-angular-sass-appbuilder` module and specify the tasks you want to run during the build process of your own application: